bxparks/EpoxyDuino/libraries/EpoxyEepromAvr/README.md

     * https://github.com/esp8266/Arduino/blob/master/libraries/EEPROM/EEPROM.h

 This library implements the **AVR** flavor of the EEPROM API.
-The EEPROM contents are directly saved to a file called `epoxypromdata` in the current directory.
+The EEPROM contents are directly saved to a file called `epoxyeepromdata` in the current directory.
 The AVR version of `EEPROM` does not provide a mechanism to set the size of the EEPROM, since it is determined by the hardware.
 This library hardcodes the size of its EEPROM emulation to 1024 bytes.

-See [EpoxyPromEsp](../EpoxyPromEsp/) for the ESP version.
+See [EpoxyEepromEsp](../EpoxyEepromEsp/) for the ESP version.

 ## Usage